J-PAS: forecast on the primordial power spectrum reconstruction: Results

 \section{Results}

 In this section, we present the results of the primordial power spectrum reconstruction based on the statistical tests.
 We begin by comparing them for different J-PAS observational specifications using a single redshift bin $z = 0.4$, as motivated in the previous section.
-We then explore the minimum amplitude of a local oscillatory feature that can be detected by combining multiple redshift bins and tracers.
+We then explore the minimum amplitude of oscillatory features that can be detected by combining multiple redshift bins and tracers.